biolink/biolink-model/docs/index.md

          * [increases uptake of](increases_uptake_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
      * [ameliorates](ameliorates.md) - A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
          * [treats](treats.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature that it is used to treat
-             * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
-Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
      * [disrupts](disrupts.md) - describes a relationship where one entity degrades or interferes with the structure, function, or occurrence of another.
      * [entity regulates entity](entity_regulates_entity.md)
          * [entity negatively regulates entity](entity_negatively_regulates_entity.md)